OT-62 TOPAS

-The OT-62 TOPAS is a series of amphibious tracked armoured personnel carriers developed jointly by Polish People's Republic and Czechoslovakia (ČSSR).
+The OT-62 TOPAS is a series of amphibious tracked armoured personnel carriers developed jointly by the Polish People's Republic and Czechoslovakia (ČSSR).
 OT-62 stands for Obrněný Transportér vzor 62 – "armoured personnel carrier model 62".
 TOPAS stands for Transportér Obrněný Pásový – "tracked armoured personnel carrier".

 Development

 In the late 1950s Czechoslovakia bought a license to produce BTR-50s from the Soviet Union.
 The received documentation was used to develop a new tracked armoured personnel carrier for Czechoslovak army and Ludowe Wojsko Polskie (LWP).
 The work started in 1958 and the first prototype was completed in 1962.
 After it passed the trials it was accepted and received the name TOPAS.

 Because the standard TOPAS vehicle used by the LWP (Polish People's Army) was unarmed, the design bureau of Wojskowa Akademia Techniczna (WAT) (Military Technical Academy) designed a variant armed with a new turret placed centrally on top of the superstructure.
 Another TOPAS variant was designed by Wojskowy Instytut Techniki Pancernej i Samochodowej (Military Institute of Armour and Car Technology).
 The new variant received the designation WPT-TOPAS and was a technical support vehicle.